JrVerbiest/jrverbiest.github.io/README.md

   Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

   Research topic: Design of antennas used on the human body.
-Research that focused on the design of small low-cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).
+Research focused on the design of small low-cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).

   🔨 Tools: CST Microwave Office, Matlab and Advanced Design System